microsoft/web-attestation-sample/browser-extension/README.md

 # User-centric Web Attestation Browser Extension

-This project contains a Edge/Chrome Browser Extension demonstrating the concept of privacy-preserving [User-centric Web Attestations](../doc/uwa-spec.md).
+This project contains a Edge/Chrome Browser Extension demonstrating the concept of privacy-preserving [User-centric Web Attestations (UWA)](../doc/uwa-spec.md).

 **NOTE**: This is sample code that shouldn't be used in production.
 The goal is to demonstrate the use of the U-Prove technology to create web attestations.
 More work would be needed to create a secure and usable browser extension.

-The [sample issuer](../sample-issuer/README.md) project can be used to create a sample issuer of web attestations.
+The [sample issuer](../sample-issuer/README.md) project can be used to create a sample issuer of web attestations; this project implements the User and Verifier role of the UWA framework.

 Using this browser extension, a user can
 1. Obtain U-Prove tokens from an attestation issuer.
 Tokens are stored in the browser extension, and are renewed automatically when they expire or when then run low.